fabrylab/pyTFM/docs/addon_tutorial.rst

 once all frames have been analyzed.

 The traction and deformation fields are added to the database as new layers.
 Switch to these layers using the "Page Up" key on your keyboard.
-Traction and deformation for the first frame in the wild type data should look like this:
+Traction and deformation for the first frame in the wildtype data should look like this:

 .. figure:: images/def_trac_res.png